We went to UCLA to trip, climb the oak trees in the Santa Ana winds, and do a dope deal.

 That made no sense, so I ignored it and pulled out the crimped plastic tube.
 “Why?
 Don’t you want to see ’em?”
 As I said this the paranoia that had faded returned.
 I looked around suspiciously.
 “We’re cool in here, right?”

 This also made no sense for a second.
 When the cognitive dissonance cleared, I unloaded on him.
 “What the fuck, dude!
 What am I even doing here, then?
-This is like felony-level shit, man!
 Where’d the hash go?”

 “I, uh, sold it the other day to a guy for cash.”
 Seeing how stunned I was, he scrambled.
 “I started to think how hard it would be to sell so much acid, and I needed the money.”
 My silence must have seemed like disbelief.
 He flailed on.
 “By the time the guy showed up with the money, this was all set up and I didn’t think it would be that big of a deal.
 I thought you guys could still come over and, you know, we could have a good time.
 I didn’t try any of the acid yet, with school and all, so I thought maybe we could all drop together.
 This would be a great place to trip.
 Then Eliot went to Phoenix, and who knew Spud would get busted, and I didn’t have your number anyway, so… ”

-“Wait,” I interrupted, “You needed the money?”
+“Wait,” I interrupted again, “You needed the money?”
 I gestured toward the rest of the house.
 More cognitive dissonance.
 As if on cue, the last raga on the record ended with a characteristic sitar flourish.

 “Oh, you don’t understand,” he said, beginning to pace.
 “My dad keeps tight tabs on all my money.
 I can’t spend it on anything without him knowing about it!
 I mostly just have a credit card!
 You just don’t know my father.”
 I was surprised to see tears in his eyes when he talked about his father, but I was pissed.